skypjack/entt/docs/md/entity.md

 going to return.<br/>
 Refer to the inline documentation for all the details.

-Storing aside views isn't required as they are extremely cheap to construct.
+Storing aside views is not required as they are extremely cheap to construct.
 In fact, this is even discouraged when creating a view from a const registry.
 Since all storage are lazily initialized, they may not exist when the view is created.
 Thus, while perfectly usable, the view may contain pending references that are